falcosecurity/falcosidekick/README.md

   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 policyreport:
-  enabled: false  #if true policyreport output is enabled
+  enabled: false  # if true; policyreport output is enabled
-  kubeconfig: "~/.kube/config"  # Kubeconfig file to use (only if falcoside is running outside the cluster)
+  kubeconfig: "~/.kube/config"  # Kubeconfig file to use (only if falcosidekick is running outside the cluster)
- failthreshold: 4 #events with priority above this specified integer are mapped to false and lower that those are mapped to warn (default=4)
+ failthreshold: 4 # events with a priority above this threshold are mapped to fail in PolicyReport Summary and lower that those are mapped to warn (default=4)
-  maxevents: 100 #the max number of events that can be in a policyreport(default=10)
+  maxevents: 10 # the max number of events that can be in a policyreport (default=10)

 webui:
   url: "" # WebUI URL, if not empty, WebUI output is enabled